Gitanito/bucket42/index.md

 # The Homebrewery by Nico

-Welcome traveler from an antique land.
-Please sit and tell us of what you have seen.
-The unheard of monsters, who slither and bite.
-Tell us of the wondrous items and and artifacts you have found, their mysteries yet to be unlocked.
-Of the vexing vocations and surprising skills you have seen.

-### Homebrew D&D made easy
 The Homebrewery makes the creation and sharing of authentic looking Fifth-Edition homebrews easy.
 It uses [Markdown](https://help.github.com/articles/markdown-basics/) with a little CSS magic to make your brews come to life.

 **Try it!** Simply edit the text on the left and watch it *update live* on the right.